-Medicine is a multifaceted career that allows an individual to purse a variety of options.
+Medicine is a multifaceted career that allows an individual to pursue a variety of options.
 Some career choices include those in the fields of allied health or integrative medicine, allopathic or osteopathic medicine, chiropractic practices, optometry, podiatric medicine, medical administration, public health, mental health, environmental health, scientific research, and teaching.

 With new advances in medicine and science constantly being discovered and reinvented, the field of medicine is always evolving.
 Consequently, this career demands lifelong learning, the pursuit of obtaining additional medical education and certifications, and an appreciation of the intellectual challenges associated with scientific discovery.
 There are many rewarding aspects of this career that include the opportunity care for patients in need, contribute the field of scientific discovery, and to make a real difference in the lives of other individuals.
 However, the journey to follow this career path to completion can be emotionally and physically demanding as it is long and rigorous.